Ketel Marte Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 16th in the league.

-- The Padres have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.
+- The Padres have the 16th-ranked team ERA among all MLB pitching staffs (4.43).

-- Padres pitchers combine to rank 14th in baseball in home runs surrendered (21 total, 1.1 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs given up (21 total, one per game).

-- Lugo (2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched) makes the start for the Padres, his fourth of the season.

-- In his last outing on Saturday against the Milwaukee Brewers, the righty tossed 3 2/3 innings, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.